Steve Loter

-Steven Edward Loter is an American animator, storyboard artist, director, and producer.
+Steven Loter is an American animator, storyboard artist, director, and producer.
 His work includes several well-known Disney projects, such as Kim Possible, Tinker Bell and the Legend of the NeverBeast, and the development of Moon Girl and Devil Dinosaur.

 Early life and education

 Loter was born and raised in New York City and moved to Los Angeles.

 As a child, he used to watch Looney Tunes shorts and "a very poorly subtitled" bootleg of My Neighbor Totoro, which he credited as inspirations for his work on animation.
 He also cited Lilo & Stitch as a personal inspiration.